 You can start the day with a gondola ride through the canals of Venice.
 These are a bit expensive but it’s such a traditional Venetian experience, how could you possibly miss it?

 It will give you a unique and lovely view from the waterways, since you can see the ancient buildings that seemingly rise up out of the water.
 I recommend starting your gondola cruise by Rialto Bridge, as it offers the best views and calmest waters.

 There’s no need to book beforehand, since there are plenty of gondolas all over Venice waiting to take tourists around (kind of like taxi stands in any other city) and the price is standardised.
 However if you want to be sure to have your experience confirmed you can also book online.

-It’s the 14thand final day of your Italy trip!
+It’s the 14th and final day of your Italy trip!
 The time has sadly come to fly home.
 However, if you manage to get a few extra days in, there is still so much more of Italy to see!
-After hitting all the main cities and tourist landmarks, I imagine you’ll be ready to head out into nature and get to see a completely different side to Italy!
+After hitting all the main cities and tourist landmarks, I imagine you’ll be ready to head out off the beaten track!